axelerant/testimonials-widget/readme.txt

 = Testimonials Widget Premium Plugin Features =

 Testimonials Widget Premium plugin extends the best [Testimonials Widget](http://wordpress.org/extend/plugins/testimonials-widget/) plugin for WordPress with [caching, excerpts, filters, read more links](http://aihr.us/testimonials-widget-premium/), more selection options, and advanced capabilities like selecting posts, pages and other custom post types as testimonials.
-Additionally, user may optionally add testimonials via a front-end form.
+Additionally, users can add testimonials via a front-end form.

 In using Testimonials Widget Premium, you'll not be sorry.